itayb1/itayb1.github.io/_posts/2018-11-02-got_2_learn_libc_picoctf_2018.md

 |"/bin/sh" Address|
 |**Higher Memory Address**|

-Notice that we use a fake return address because when a function is called the arguments are pushed first, and than the return address is pushed as well.
+Notice that we use a fake return address because when a function is called the arguments are pushed first, and then the return address is pushed as well.

 # Getting the address of system